earthly/website/blog/_posts/2022-05-19-kubernetes-terraform.md

 ### Moving a Workload to a New Provider or Platform

 Terraform provides templates that let you easily get started with each platform.
-How much of your existing templates can carry straight over will depend on the specifics of what you’re doing.
+How much of your existing templates can carry straight over will depend on the specifics of what you're doing.

-Terraform’s workflow is [divided into two parts](https://www.hashicorp.com/resources/enabling-multi-cloud-with-hashicorp-terraform): [`terraform plan`](https://www.terraform.io/cli/commands/plan) defines what is provisioned, and [`terraform apply`](https://www.terraform.io/cli/commands/apply) actually provisions the infrastructure.
+Terraform's workflow is [divided into two parts](https://www.hashicorp.com/resources/enabling-multi-cloud-with-hashicorp-terraform): [`terraform plan`](https://www.terraform.io/cli/commands/plan) defines what is provisioned, and [`terraform apply`](https://www.terraform.io/cli/commands/apply) actually provisions the infrastructure.

-With Kubernetes, it’s easy to switch cloud providers.
+With Kubernetes, it's easy to switch cloud providers.
 In fact, that kind of portability is [one of its advantages](https://cast.ai/blog/10-best-practices-to-make-switching-cloud-providers-less-painful/).
-It’s supported by all major cloud providers, and containers can be deployed on them relatively easily.
+It's supported by all major cloud providers, and containers can be deployed on them relatively easily.

 ### Achieving Portability